cosmos/governance/Slashing.md

 That's ~37 hours instead of ~18.5 hours, assuming 7s block times.

 ## 2. `MinSignedPerWindow`
-### Liveness threshold-proportion of signed blocks per window.
+### Minimum proportion of blocks signed per window without being slashed.
 #### `cosmoshub-3` default: `0.050000000000000000`

 If a validator in the active set is offline for too long, the validator will be slashed by [`SlashFractionDowntime`](#5-SlashFractionDowntime) and temporarily removed from the active set for at least the [`DowntimeJailDuration`](#3-DowntimeJailDuration), which is 10 minutes.